 - You can be an owner-occupier or investor to be eligible.

 - Your loan has to have been established with Bank Australia for at least 12 months.

 While repayments are paused, interest will still accrue.
 You can check out the full terms and conditions below.

 Parental pause terms and conditions

 Customers may apply for a 3 month break in repayments, or a 6 month reduction (up to half) of their repayments on their loan, subject to the following conditions:

-- The loan must be established with Bank Australia for at least 12 months before applying for payment reductions
+- The loan must be established with Bank Australia for at least 12 months before applying for a repayment pause.

-- Loans that exceed a loan to value ratio (LVR) of 90% for Family Leave, or 90% for eco-pause, are not automatically eligible
+- Loans that exceed a loan to value ratio (LVR) of 90% are not automatically eligible.

 - Loan repayments may need to be recalculated at the conclusion of the break to ensure the loan term does not exceed the maximum permitted by Bank Australia or the LMI insurer.